OpenTracksApp/OpenTracks/README_TESTED_SENSORS.md

 * Garmin Speed Sensor 2
   * Has updatable firmware that requires an account for garmin.com
-  * This sensor reports speed data as cadence.
-    A workaround is in place.

 * Wahoo Speed (Model: WFRPMSPD)
 * CooSpo cadence and speed sensor (model: BK467)

 ### Cadence

 * Garmin Cadence Sensor 2
 * Wahoo Cadence (Model: WFPODCAD2)
-  This sensor reports cadence data as speed.
-  A workaround is in place.

 ## 0x1818: Power Measurement